hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 > |K-space style ||||||
 > |-------------------|
 > |pppm | | | | | |
 {: .callout}

+### How much speedup do you expect for GPU package?
+Well, there is no 'one-line' answer for this.
+This can depend on many things starting from the hardware specification to the complexities involved with a specific problem that you are simulating.
+However, for a given problem one can tune in the run time parameters to extract most out of a hardware.
+In the following section, we'll discuss some of these tuning factor for the simplest LJ-systems.

+### Invoking GPU package
+So, the first thing that we need to know is how can we invoke GPU package in a LAMMPS run.

+Before starting, things to check for:
+ 1. You have access to a node with a GPU
+ 2. LAMMPS is built with the GPU package

+> ## How to invoke a package in LAMMPS?
+>
+> In order to use these accelerator packages(OPT, USER-INTEL, USER-OMP, GPU, KOKKOS) in your LAMMPS run, you need to know a specific command called ```package```.
+You can learn about this command in detail from the [LAMMPS manual](https://lammps.sandia.gov/doc/package.html).
+>
+> The most general syntax is: ```package style args```
+>
+{: .callout}

 > ## Kokkos package